on7dq/OST-Morse-Box/README.md

 ![book212cover](https://user-images.githubusercontent.com/17215772/215432889-d6ac3934-f121-4c28-a317-8a4a4f6fa4c6.jpg)

+Oh, and we made some videos too !
+Check them out at my YouTube channel.
+Start with this video https://youtu.be/ROU9pVeI86k

 OST is the local UBA amateur radio club in the city of Ostend, Belgium.

 The OST Morse Box is a versatile circuit that you can fit between the microphone and the microphone input of any transceiver.